Caicai-Chen/Caicai-Chen.github.io/_pages/about.md

   - /about.html
 ---

-I am a first year PhD student in Statistics and Computer Science at Bocconi University.
+I am currently a Ph.D. student in Statistics and Computer Science at Bocconi University.

 Research Interests
 ======